-Environment statistics being a multisubject, disciplinary emerging Statisticians working both at the Centre as well as State Governments are required to be fully familiar with the relevant terminologies, and concepts and definitions.
-To fulfil this need, the C.S.O. organized an Training Programme International Environment Statistics during 27 Jan-6 Feb, 1998 with financial support from Asian Development Bank.
+Environment statistics being a multidisciplinary emerging subject, the Statisticians working both at the Centre as well as State Governments are required to fully familiar with the relevant terminologies, and concepts and definitions.
+To fulfil this need, the C.S.O. organized an Programme International Training Environment Statistics during 27 Jan-6 Feb, 1998 with financial support from Asian Development Bank.
 Twenty-two participants from South and South East Asia, including nine from India, participated in this programme.
 The second such training programme was organized at Hyderabad during December, 2000 and the third one again at Hyderabad during April, 2001.
-The fourth training was organised at Jadavpur University in 2002.
-Two training programmes on Environment Statistics were organised in the year 2003 at EPTRI, Hyderabad and at NEHU, Shillong.
+The fourth training was organised at Jadavpur 2002.
+University in Two training programmes on Environment Statistics were organised in the year 2003 at EPTRI, Hyderabad and at NEHU, Shillong.
 The sixth training programme was organised at NEHU in the year 2004.
 The seventh training Programme was organised in 2005 at EPTRI, Hyderabad.
 The eighth and ninth training programme on Environment Statistics was organised at IIFM, Bhopal in 2006 and 2007.
+The tenth training on Environment Statistics was organised at EPTRI, Hyderabad in 2008.